How to Remove Inaccurate Information From Your Credit Report

 The Federal Trade Commission (FTC) released a report in February of 2015 revealing some staggering statistics.
-They found that one in five Americans has an error on his or her credit report.
+They found that one in five Americans has an error on their credit report.
 This came on the heels of a landmark settlement paid out by Equifax for lack of addressing errors reported by a consumer.
 The severity of the errors found ranged from misspelled names to reporting a person was deceased.
 Most inaccuracies fall into the category of "late payments," which you will find described as 30, 60, or 90 days past due.

 Credit Reporting Agency Made a Mistake

 Inaccurate credit information can get on your report in a number of ways — one of which is from the credit bureaus.
 A service bureau or credit bureau can make a mistake which is caused by their database and query system.
 One type of common error is the merging of credit reports due to two people having similar social security numbers.
 The bureaus have been known to merge files when consumers' names are similar and they share seven of nine digits in their social security numbers. (of course the bureaus deny this ever happens) And, the social security administration can be partly to blame for "double issuing" social security numbers and for accidentally listing living citizens as deceased.

 An independent analysis of 30,000 consumer complaints filed with the FTC found the majority of complaints were about unresolved errors on credit files held by one or more of the big three credit reporting agencies.
 An error rate of a staggering 30 percent, where in most cases these easy fixes dragged on for months and months.

 866.785.9884 Call for a FREE credit repair consultation & FICO® score from Lexington Law